Gabriella439/slides/marketing/marketing.md

 # So what is marketing?

-There is a kernel of truth to each misconception, but they each miss the point

 The book "Crossing the Chasm" provides an excellent definition of "marketing":

 > "Marketing" is prioritizing the needs of a "market".
 A "market" is a